Scientific Name

 How to Grow and Care

 Pomegranate may be grown in part shade as necessary, but ideally should be placed somewhere with as much sun and warmth as possible.
-The Pomegranate is drought tolerant, though irrigation is needed for proper fruit production, per the California Rare Fruit Growers.
-Water every 2 to 4 weeks during the dry season when you are establishing new shrubs.
+According to the California Rare Fruit Growers, the Pomegranate is drought tolerant, though irrigation is needed for proper fruit production.
+Water every 2 to 4 weeks during the dry season when you establish new shrubs.
 The optimal areas for this fruit are USDA Hardiness Zones 7-10.
 It is thought to come from Iran initially.
-The Pomegranate does best in well-drained soil, though it is able to thrive in a wide variety of soils from acid loam to alkaline soil… – See more at: How to Grow and Care for Pomegranate.
+The Pomegranate does best in well-drained soil, though it can thrive in many soils, from acid loam to alkaline soil.

 Links